wulfgarpro/wulfgar.pro/_posts/2020-09-22-tryhackme-thompson.md

 ![nmap1](/images/posts/penlog_thompson_by_tryhackme/nmap1.png)

-Open browser and navigate to target's open http port 8080; confirm Tomcat version is v8.5.5 as per the `nmap` scan result:
+Open the browser and navigate to target's open HTTP port 8080; confirm Tomcat version is v8.5.5 as per the `nmap` scan result:

 ![tomcat](/images/posts/penlog_thompson_by_tryhackme/tomcat.png)